Generic Name: Balsalazide disodium

 - Inform patients that this listing of adverse reactions is not complete and not all adverse reactions can be anticipated.
 If appropriate, a more comprehensive list of adverse reactions can be discussed with patients.

-What Patients Should Know About Taking Balsalazide With Other Medication
+What Patients Should Know About Taking Balsalazide Disodium Capsules with Other Medication

 - Based upon limited studies conducted in a test tube, Balsalazide is not believed to interfere with other drugs by preventing how the liver functions.
 However, as the studies were limited in scope, you should always consult your doctor and discuss potential interactions prior to initiating any new drug.